-Crockpot stuffing frees up much-needed oven space and turns out just as moist and tender.
+Crockpot Stuffing frees up much-needed oven space and turns out just as moist and tender as the baked version.
 Spend 30 minutes on prep, then set it and forget it!

 One of the things I used to dread about Thanksgiving was all of the scheduling and multitasking required to prepare the main meal.